 Sources of information:

-A third-party mandate is not appropriate if the account holder is losing the ability to make relevant decisions themselves.
 A third-party mandate is a document that tells your bank, building society or other account provider they can accept instructions about your money from a specific named person.
 It gives that person the authority to run your bank account (but no other financial arrangements) for you.

 There are usually some restrictions on what they can do, such as not being allowed to arrange a formal overdraft or open or close an account for you.
 It can be a good option if you need some help managing your day-to-day banking.
 Speak to the bank or account provider to request a third-party mandate arrangement.
 They’re allowed to refuse your request.